notRitter/SpawnerDocs/Guides/Boundary/introduction.md

 The Boundary System integrates tightly with the Event Spawner:

-With a simple setup—such as a **spawn boundary** just outside the player’s screen and an **unspawn boundary** a bit further—you gain fully automated event streaming:
+With a simple setup; such as a **spawn boundary** just outside the player’s screen and an **unspawn boundary** a bit further you gain fully automated event streaming:

 * Automatic spawning & unspawning based on player movement
 * Persistent events that restore saved data